Butler Cole Aspinall

 Butler Cole Aspinall (11 November 1830 - 4 April 1875) was a British-born journalist, barrister who migrated with his young wife to Melbourne, Australia, at first as an editor and writer for The Argus.
 He soon took up his lucrative legal practice as a defence advocate and later as a politician in the state of Victoria.

 Aspinall was one of the chief counsel for the leaders of the Ballarat Riots, also known as Eureka Stockade, and later defended Henry James O'Farrell for the attempted assassination of Prince Alfred, Duke of Edinburgh.
 He was briefly appointed as Attorney-General in 1861 and Solicitor-General in 1870.

 Aspinall died in April 1875 in Liverpool, England.

 Biography and career

-The son of the Reverend James Aspinall, Butler Cole Aspinall was born in Liverpool, Lancashire, England, in 1830, educated for the law, and was called to the Bar in 1853.
-He engaged in newspaper work, contributing to the Morning Chronicle and other London papers.
+The son of the Reverend James Aspinall, Butler Cole Aspinall was born in Liverpool, Lancashire, England, in 1830.
+He studied law and was called to the Bar in 1853.
+He contributed to the Morning Chronicle and other London papers.
 In 1854, he came to Melbourne as a law reporter for The Argus, and also contributed to the Morning Herald, Age, and Melbourne Punch.
-He soon began to practise as a barrister and gained a great reputation as an advocate, and as a wit and humorist.